mddazure/azure-vwan-security-microhack/README.md

 :exclamation: The resources deployed in this lab incur a combined charge of around $170 per day.
 To help save costs, Auto-shutdown is configured to de-allocate all VMs at 19.00 CET.

-The Templates directory contains Powershell scripts stop and start the Azure Firewall instances in both Hubs.
+The Templates directory contains Powershell scripts to manually stop and start the Azure Firewall instances in both Hubs.

 Stop both firewalls from Cloud Shell: